bitshifter/sb6rust/README.md

 cargo build
 ~~~

-If you are not installing to a standard library directory you will need to
+If GLFW is not installed to a standard location you will need to specify the
-specify the directory containing the GLFW libraries when you build the SB6
+directory containing the GLFW libraries when you build the SB6 samples:
-samples:

 ~~~
 LIBRARY_PATH=path/to/glfw/lib/directory cargo build